 For most test takers, the sections will continue to be 35 minutes long.
 Some test takers apply for and receive accommodations for additional time.

 How will scores for the new LSAT compare to scores for the LSAT-Flex?

 From an assessment sciences standpoint, we anticipate that scores from the three-section LSAT-Flex and the August 2021 LSAT with three scored sections and one unscored variable section will be aligned, since they both contain three scored sections with the same methodology and questions.
 As always, our measurement scientists will continue to scrutinize and evaluate all the data to ensure scores preserve their meaning across test administrations.

 How will scores for the new LSAT be reported to law schools?

-The CAS report will include the score a candidate earned on each test administration.
-Assuming that our research and analyses support doing so, scores on the new LSAT and the LSAT-Flex will be treated in the same way on the CAS report.
+The CAS Law School Report will include the score a candidate earned on each test administration.
+Assuming that our research and analyses support doing so, scores on the new LSAT and the LSAT-Flex will be treated in the same way on the CAS Law School Report.

 How long will it take to get my score?

 We have not set a score release date for the August 2021 LSAT yet.
-Given the addition of an unscored variable section for every candidate, and the anticipated high volume of test takers in August, we may need to adjust the score release timeline to ensure we have a smooth process for managing all of the scored and unscored data streams, but it’s too soon to say for sure.
-We will announce the planned score release date in mid-May, when we open registration for the August 2021 LSAT, so that test takers can have certainty on when they will have their scores.
-For the October administration and beyond, we fully expect to release scores in the same three-week timeframe we’ve been releasing scores for the LSAT-Flex.
+Given the addition of an unscored variable section for every candidate, and the anticipated high volume of test takers in August, we may need to adjust the score release timeline to ensure we have a smooth process for managing all of the scored and unscored data streams.
+We will announce the planned score release date prior to each LSAT administration so that test takers can have certainty on when they will have their scores.
+For the October administration and beyond, we fully expect to release scores in the same three-week time frame we’ve been releasing scores for the LSAT-Flex.